 2. You’re lean but you want to get leaner

-3. You’re competing either body building and need to be stage conditioned or need to make weight as an athlete
+3. You’re competing in either bodybuilding and need to be stage conditioned or need to make weight as an athlete

 4. You’ve never dieted before and you don’t know how much of any macronutrient to eat let alone how much anything is just by looking at it

 5. Your weight yo-yo’s or plateaus and you need to regain control